openservicebrokerapi/servicebroker/spec.md

 additional network configuration.
 This could be the configuration of a firewall or a load balancer or it could be the setup of a network tunnel or a VPN connection.
-To enable the Platform or another central component to do this in a service agnostic way, the Service Broker SHOULD provide the endpoints that the Application uses to connect to the service alongside the binding credentials.
+To enable the Platform to do this in a service agnostic way, the Service Broker SHOULD provide the endpoints that the Application uses to connect to the service alongside the binding credentials.

 ### Types of Binding